-The mystery of the pyramids has allured many archeologists to discover the secrets hidden within the tombs.
-Dr. Zahi Hawass, former Minister of State for Antiquities Affairs and an Egyptian archeologist, has led several successful campaigns to unearth the secrets of the pyramids.
+The mystery of the pyramids has allured many archaeologists to discover the secrets hidden within the tombs.
+Dr. Zahi Hawass, former Minister of State for Antiquities Affairs and an Egyptian archaeologist, has led several successful campaigns to unearth the secrets of the pyramids.
 Some hieroglyphics have been discovered in the pyramids in one of the recent expeditions.

 There is a disputed theory known as “The Orion Correlation Theory”, proposed by Robert Bauval, author of “The Orion Mystery”, which states that the disposition of the three pyramids of Giza was inspired from three stars in the Orion’s belt.

 The Pyramids of Giza featuring the Ancient Egyptian architectural style promote tourism in Egypt.
 People travel from all over the world to see these wonderful monuments.
 You may ride a camel, or just walk around and see the pyramids.
 Do not miss the Pyramids of Giza sound and light show conducted at night.
 The guarding Sphinx is the venue for the night show conducted by the MISR Company for Sound, Light and Cinema.
 Book a tour to Egypt to enjoy the sight of these wonders.